saipepu/saipepu/README.md

 <b>I am a full stack javascript developer.</b>

 ## 🎯 Facts
 - I like retrospective meeting.
-In the world full of problems, we ought to share not only our problems, but also how did we solve it or how we can solve it better.
+In the world full of problems, we ought to share not only our problems, but also how did we solve them or how can we do better in the future.

 ## 📫 Let's Connect
 - **LinkedIn:** [pepu-linkedIn](https://www.linkedin.com/in/pe-pu-6746441b6/)